beliumgl/rsg/README.md

 # Random String Generator
-A project written in C++17 that allows you to generate strings with different modes, different charsets, any length (that meats a range of course)
+A project written in C++17 that allows you to generate strings with different modes, different character sets, and any length (within a specified range).

 # Build
 ```